ApfeldLab/SensorOverlord/README.md

 This package aims to help you understand the limitations of quantatative measurements with two-state ratiometric sensors.

 You can load sensor spectra information into an object, take ratio measurements from that spectra, convert those ratio measurements into biophysically-meaningful values (e.g. fraction protenated and pH or fraction oxidized and redox potential), and then analyze how errors in ratio measurements affect the errors in those values.

+## Detailed Information

+For more detailed information about this package, see our [manuscript in Scientific Reports](https://www.nature.com/articles/s41598-020-73987-0) and/or our [documentation site](https://apfeldlab.github.io/SensorOverlord/).

 ## Getting Started